STORM: Slot-based Task-aware Object-centric Representation for robotic Manipulation: Experiments

 \section{Experiments}

-We first validate our visual semantic learning on classical computer vision scenarios and compare it with existing object-centric models on object-discovery and decomposition scenarios.
-Then, we evaluate our task-aware multi-phase learning scheme on top of an existing VFM (DINOv2) with a simple Transformer decoder policy to learn robotic manipulation tasks.
-Our evaluations are performed in two different simulation benchmarks on in-domain data but also on generalization to new distractors.
+Following prior work on object-centric representation, we first validate our visual semantic learning by comparing it with existing object-centric models on classical \textbf{object-discovery} scenarios.
+Then, we evaluate our task-aware two-phase learning scheme on top of an existing frozen VFM to learn \textbf{robotic manipulation} tasks.
 We finally ablate the components of our framework to understand what constitutes the success of STORM.